shah-in-boots/notes/permanent/carrs-diabetes-and-cardiotoxicity-in-south-asians.md

 - manuscript
 ---

-This project was started during the TL1 award and continued during [T32 and F32 Research Years](T32%20and%20F32%20Research%20Years.md).
+This project was started during the TL1 award and continued during [T32- and-F32-research-years](T32-%20and-F32-research-years.md).

 # Introduction